Morris B. Belknap: Early life and family

 Returning to Louisville in 1879, Belknap worked for his father's hardware company, W. B. Belknap and Company, for a short time before partnering with Thomas Miekle and Barry Coleman to form Thomas Miekle and Company, an agricultural implement manufacturer.
 He returned to Belknap and Company in 1883 as a secretary.

 On June 14, 1883, Belknap married Lily Buckner, the daughter of Confederate general Simon Bolivar Buckner.
-The couple had four children – Gertrude, Walter Kingsbury, Lily, and Morris, Jr. Lily Belknap died in 1893.
+The couple had four children – Gertrude, Walter Kingsbury, Lily, and Morris Jr. Lily Belknap died in 1893.
 After her death, Belknap constructed a stone bridge – dubbed Belknap Bridge – in Louisville's Cherokee Park in her honor.

 Belknap's father died in 1889, and after incorporating his company as Belknap Hardware and Manufacturing Company, Morris Belknap became the company's vice-president, a position he held for the remainder of his life.
 He was the youngest person elected president of the Louisville Board of Trade, and he held that position for many years.

 Military service

 In 1879, Belknap enlisted as a private in the First Infantry Regiment of the Kentucky State Guard, known as the Louisville Legion.
-His father-in-law was elected Governor of Kentucky in 1887 and appointed Belknap to his military staff with the rank of colonel.
-In 1890, he was elected captain of Company A of the First Regiment in the Kentucky State Guard, and in 1893, he was chosen as the unit's lieutenant colonel.
+His father-in-law was elected governor of Kentucky in 1887 and appointed Belknap to his military staff with the rank of colonel.
+In 1890, he was elected captain of Company A of the First Regiment in the State Guard, and in 1893, he was chosen as the unit's lieutenant colonel.